jenkins-x/jx-docs/content/news/jenkins-x-observability.md

 # Conclusion

 Hopefully I’ve enticed you to at least look into why you might consider incorporating observability into your build and release process.
 There is a lot more that can be done.
 In a future post, we will cover additional setup.

+## Jenkins World | DevOps World 2019
+I'll be demoing this solution at various times while at the conference this year.
+You can still register and get a big discount by using code: **PREVIEW**.
+You can find my full schedule on the [official website](https://www.cloudbees.com/devops-world/san-francisco/agenda)

 Cheers,<br/>